ppumang/ppumang.github.io/_posts/2022-10-07-Ethereum's components.md

 categories: ethereum
 ---

-> This article is scrapped from "Mastering Ethereum"

 **P2P network**
 Ethereum runs on the Ethereum main network, which is addressable on TCP port 30303, and runs a protocol called ÐΞVp2p.